| Aspect | Detail |

 | Total | 5.5/11 |

-- Data in 200+ countries at no extra charge
+- Data in 200+ countries and territories at no extra charge

 - Free texting worldwide